 Avoiding Pitfalls Just Got Easier

 This cake was not entirely covered in sugarcoat - every process has its pitfalls and holdbacks after all.
 I encountered one when I realized that Elixir had no built-in package management for video encoding (FFmpeg).
-I managed to deal with the problem promptly because Elixir ecosystem is intuitive and well documented.
+I managed to deal with the problem promptly because Elixir ecosystem isb.
 Integration with external services was easy as 1-2-3.
 I created a simple wrapper around the FFmpeg binary without a need for a more sophisticated solution like Native Implemented Function (NIF).
 I focused on quick MVP implementation and it worked perfectly.

 Wrapping up - Case Study That Rocks